What is a Framework?

 We’re faced with a changing world.
 In the last two or three years we have seen nothing but change.
 Different ways of doing things.
 Whoever thought you would order groceries online, or read an electronic book instead of a paper one.
 We use systems and software constantly.
 It takes time to get to know the software and how it works.

 There is a learning curve with the Divi Theme.
 But this is the fun part because you have a community of users of the Divi Theme.
-The Divi Theme is the most used theme in the world.
+The Divi Theme is the most used theme in the world, and has been translated into thirty two different languages.

 The whole structure of the framework is a different way to work on a website.
 This blog post is written using the Divi Visual Builder, as I’m entering text into the text module, I can see how the text looks on the page directly.
 Of course there is more to building a website than entering text onto a page.